 A mentor must be clear when communicating so that your mentee can understand and efficiently learn from you.
 Listening is the best method to understand your mentee.
 Be available to hear them out on any thoughts, concerns, or issues they may have.
 It helps them identify their best course of action.
 Level 5 coaching and mentoring courses enables you to enhance your skills as a mentor.

 Sharing your experiences enables mentees to learn from it.
 While sharing experiences, include both good and bad.
 That is, sharing failures and shortcomings will be a great asset to your mentee.

 Celebrating the attainment of mentee’s goals and milestones encourage them immensely.
 Empower them to face any difficult situations or to take effective decisions.
 By imparting invaluable knowledge and sharing your mistakes along with motivation, you can empower them.

 Ask the right questions to employees to focus on the real issues.
 By asking pointed questions make them think comprehensively through a given situation.
 Asking questions can improve the knowledge of mentors.
 Continual learning is essential to be an effective mentor.
 Be alerted about trends, topics, and developments that impact you or your role, both now and in the future, is beneficial.

 Many people think mentorship is only about advising mentees.
 Don’t give your advice unless directly requested or if necessary, otherwise offer advice sparingly.
 Constructive criticism may not always produce desirable results.
 Provide useful, honest guidance while ensuring that your mentee takes the reins tactfully.

 As mentorship involves unattachment, unlike friendship, there will be space to think with clarity and not based on emotions.
 As a result, you can provide an objective perspective on your mentee’s issues because their issues are not your own.

 Excited to know more about mentoring courses?
-Join the School of Business London and grow.
+Join the School of Business & Technology London and grow.
 For further details contact us at firstname.lastname@example.org.